Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 (FinOps Statistics 2025)

-That means: 70% have no idea which team, project, or application costs what.
+That means 70% have no idea which team, which project, which application costs what.

-The bill comes.
+The bill comes in.
 It gets paid.
-No one asks why.
+Nobody asks why.

-54% of cloud waste is due to a lack of cost transparency.
+54% of cloud waste is caused by a lack of cost transparency.

 (DataStackHub 2025)

-It's no surprise.
-If you can't see what you consume, you won't optimize it.
+That is no surprise.
+If you cannot see what you are consuming, you will not optimize it either.
 Why would you?
-You don't even know there's a problem.
+You do not even know there is a problem.

 The Usual Suspects